fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-0.md

 TypeScript 5.0 manages to make all enums into union enums by creating a unique type for each computed member.
 That means that all enums can now be narrowed and have their members referenced as types as well.

-For more details on this change, you can [read the specifics on GitHub](https://github.com/microsoft/TypeScript/pull/50528).
+For more details on this change, you can [read the specifics on GitHub ↗](https://github.com/microsoft/TypeScript/pull/50528).

 ## `--moduleResolution bundler` {#--moduleresolution-bundler}